-Since the advent of COVID-19 people around the world are shifting from workplaces into home office environments.
-With this has come a massive uptick in video conferencing to allow people to communicate and collaborate with their colleagues and clients despite working from home.
-However one issue many have grappled with is, how do I make my home office look professional over a video call.
+Since the advent of COVID-19 people around the world have shifted from workplaces into home office environments.
+With this has come a massive uptick in video conferencing to allow people to communicate and collaborate with their colleagues and clients.
+However one issue many have grappled with is how do I make my home office look professional over a video call?

 Whether you're in a share-house or a penthouse there are some simple steps that you can take to up your professionalism and put your best foot forward when working from home.